Leibniz-Institute of Virology

 The Leibniz Institute of Virology was founded in 1948 by Heinrich Pette, a German neurologist.
 It began as a research facility to create a polio vaccine.
 It is now a private foundation and involved with basic research in virology and the immune responses of organisms.
 The institute is a non-profit public beneficiary organisation and an independent member of the Leibniz Association, located in Hamburg.

 Until 2021, the institute bore the name Heinrich Pette Institute, Leibniz Institute for Experimental Virology.
 Due to Heinrich Pette's activities in the year 1933–45, the Institute initially decided in 2021 to no longer use Pette's name as part of its institute name in the future.
 In May 2022, the institute was renamed Leibniz Institute of Virology.

 Research

 The aim of the research at the LIV is to develop new approaches for improved diagnostic techniques and therapies for viral diseases and virus-associated tumor diseases.
 Scholars of the institute explore a wide range of viruses, such as hepatitis viruses (HPV, HCV), herpes viruses (herpes simplex type 1, herpes simplex type 2, Epstein-Barr virus, and Kaposi's sarcoma herpes virus), leukemia viruses (human T-cell leukemia virus-1, murine leukemia virus), coronaviruses, human immunodeficiency virus and DNA tumor viruses (adenoviruses, SV-40).
 The drive towards practical applications of the results in diagnosis and treatment is reflected in numerous collaborations with clinical institutions and industry.

-The institute is divided into six research departments, one independent research unit and three independent junior research group.
-The institute also has two associated groups.
+The institute is divided into seven research departments, two independent research units and two independent junior research groups.
+The institute also has three associated groups.
 The topics of the current working groups are: